ILXL-guides/intro-to-karel/README.md

 Karel the Robot is a gentle introductory programming language created by [Dr. Richard Pattis](https://www.ics.uci.edu/~pattis/) in [*Karel the Robot: A Gentle Introduction to The Art of Programming*](https://www.google.com/books/edition/_/ghcZAQAAIAAJ?hl=en&gbpv=1) and implemented in C++ with his permission.
 The Karel language emphasizes logic while hiding tricky syntax, allowing anyone to begin making exciting graphical programs with very little background.

+Below is a screenshot of little Karel standing in their two-dimensional world at the intersection of the 4th column and 4th row.
+They are facing east (right).
+Around them are walls, and there is a break in the walls that allows Karel to access a purple beeper.

 ![image of Karel the Robot in a world with several walls and one beeper](resources/karel.png)

-Karel lives in a two-dimensional grid and has a position and an orientation (north, east, south or west).
-Each cell of the grid may contain one or more beepers, or no beepers at all.
-Karel has a bag of beepers (which may be empty).
-Cells may be separated by walls.

-Karel only responds to four commands: they can move forward, turn left, put down a beeper or pick up a beeper.
+Karel is a simple robot and only responds to four commands: they can move forward, turn left, put down a beeper or pick up a beeper.
 In addition, Karel is able to check state of the area around themselves.
 Karel cannot move through walls or off the edge of the world.

 ### Why are we using Karel?

-Programs using Karel are true C++ programs but have a very limited scope because Karel only has four possible commands.

 > "By starting with Karel, you can concentrate on solving problems from the very beginning.
 Problem solving is the essence of programming.
 And because Karel encourages imagination and creativity, you can have quite a lot of fun along the way." -[Stanford's Karel Reader](https://compedu.stanford.edu/karel-reader/docs/java/en/chapter1.html)

+Programs using Karel are true C++ programs but have a very limited scope, reducing the opportunities for novice programmers to run into tricky syntax and compiler errors.

 {% next %}